 - Itinerary of the events explaining the nature, including dates

-- An O visa applicant must be coming to the United States to participate to an event or series of events.
+- An O visa applicant must be coming to the United States to participate in an event or series of events.
 This may include activities such as a scientific project, conference, convention, lecture, series, tour, exhibit, business project, academic year.

 - Written advisory opinions from recognized figures in the applicant’s field of endeavor

-- An O-1 petition must contain at least one written advisory opinion from an appropriate union, if one exists, describing beneficiary’s ability/achievements and duties to be performed.
+- An O-1 petition must contain at least one written advisory opinion from an appropriate union, if one exists, describing the beneficiary’s ability/achievements and duties to be performed.
 The petition may also contain nonunion opinions from any expert source.

 - Evidence of extraordinary ability or extraordinary achievement, shown by national or international acclaim in a particular field (O-1A) or a demonstrated record of extraordinary achievement if working in motion pictures or televisions productions (O-1B)